 Department Store Rudolf Petersdorff

-In addition, there are many houses and decorations from the Art Nouveau style in the city.
-A little later still came the Modernist department store architecture.
-The large department stores in Wroclaw, such as the Kaufhaus Rudolf Petersdorff on Ulica Szewska, belonged mostly to Jewish families.
-They were expropriated in the course of Jewish expulsion by the Nazis.
+There are also many Art Nouveau houses and decorations in the city.
+A little later, department store architecture was added.
+The large department stores in Wroclaw, such as the Rudolf Petersdorff department store on Ulica Szewska, were mostly owned by Jewish families.
+They were expropriated by the Nazis in the course of the expulsion of the Jews.
 The department store was built by the famous architect Erich Mendelsohn, who also built the Schaubühne am Lehniner Platz in Berlin.
-The department store in Wroclaw stands with half a cylinder in the public space. i find it simply beautiful.
+The department store in Wroclaw stands with half a cylinder in the public space.
+I think it’s just beautifully designed.

 Wertheim Department Store – today Renoma